When you serve notice, you can deliver it by hand or send it to the other person. You should allow time for the notice to be delivered.

 How to serve notice

-• hand-delivered to the other person.
-This can be done in person, by placing it in the letterbox or by attaching it clearly to the door of the property.
+- hand-delivered to the other person.
+This can be done in person, by putting the notice in the letterbox of the physical address for service provided; or

 The other person hasn’t been notified until they receive the notice, so you must allow extra time for the notice to be delivered.
 This period is sometimes called ‘service time’.